Approximate low-weight check codes and circuit lower bounds for noisy ground states: Summary of Results

 where $\mathcal{N}^S$ denotes the tensor product of the map $\mathcal{N}$ acting on the particles indexed by $S$.
 The last approximate equality follows from the fact that with overwhelmingly large probability, $\mathcal{N}^S$ acts on at most $2 \eps n$ particles.
 Notice that the expression on the right hand side is (up to normalization) a $2\eps$-noisy ground state, because when $|S| \leq 2 \eps n$, the state $\mathcal{N}^S(\rho)$ is a $2 \eps$-error state.

-This justifies the name ``noisy ground state,'' as the operation $\mathcal{M}$ is is a reasonable model of noise that occurs in physical processes (and is frequently considered in work on quantum fault-tolerance).
+This justifies the name ``noisy ground state'', as the operation $\mathcal{M}$ is is a reasonable model of noise that occurs in physical processes (and is frequently considered in work on quantum fault-tolerance).
 Furthermore, we believe that our model arises naturally in the context of noisy adiabatic quantum computation.

-As mentioned before, noisy ground states are a generalization of low-error states but are a special case of low-energy states: since low-error states are themselves low-energy states, a convex combination of them is also low energy.
+As mentioned before, noisy ground states are a generalization of low-error states but are a special case of low-energy states: since low-error states are themselves low-energy states, a convex combination of them is also low-energy.

 We prove several results about the robustness of entanglement in noisy ground states.